harhar2000/Car-CO2-Emissions-Calculator/README.md

 This project includes a Python script that uses the Climatiq API to calculate CO2 emissions for three types of vehicles over a distance of 16 miles.
 The vehicles considered are light, mid-range and heavy-duty vehicles.

+output_all_data.py will return the unfiltered emission data, while running output_sorted_data.py will return a neat table and bar graph.

 ## Getting Started

 To run this script, you will need Python and the `requests` library installed.
 You'll also need an API key from Climatiq. https://www.climatiq.io/